mdlacasse/ARP-Lab/README.md

 ## Default values for parameters
 When a new plan is created, ARP Lab will list all the default assumptions as a reminder that they might need to be changed.
 The default choices include:
-- Assets allocation is 60% S&P500 and 40% corporate bonds for tax-deferred and tax-free savings accounts;
+- Assets allocation is 60% S&P 500 and 40% corporate bonds for tax-deferred and tax-free savings accounts;
 - Assets allocation is 25% corporate bonds, 55% 10-yeay Treasury bonds, and %25 common assets for taxable investment accounts;
 - Income for surviving spouse will be %60 of the income of the couple;
 - Spousal withdrawals are set to *auto*, allowing coordination between both accounts.